ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 Adam Swartz - Lead Software Design

-Jason Yang - Lead Hardware Desgin  <br />
+Jason Yang - Lead Hardware Desgin
+##
 We would also like to thank our sponsors:

 Rice Wind Energy, for their charitable donation of wiring components and spare parts